Welding-Torch/Java-Prac/README.md

 #### Java Practical Exam Question Bank Solutions

-Note: When downloading and running one of the programs, be sure to rename the program to `main.java`
+Note: When downloading and running one of the programs, be sure to rename the program to `Main.java`

-_For example:_ `1.java` will become `main.java`
+_For example:_ `1.java` will become `Main.java`

 Then type `javac main.java` to compile and `java main` to run.